vinicius-trev/CS2-GameModifiers-Plugin/README.md

 - TeamReload: When one person reloads everyone reloads.
 - ShortSighted: Darken the players view distance or reduce the far clip plane.
 (Couldn't figure this one out)

-Suggestions?
+## 📚 Suggestions

 Would love to here some feedback and ideas as they are quite easy to add.